greenyjwk/greenyjwk.github.io/_posts/Dev/2022-07-06-Pytorch Lightning.md

 ### SSLOnlineEvaluator

-<br>Appends a MLP for fine-tuning to the given model.
+Appends a MLP for fine-tuning to the given model.
 Callback has its own mini-inner loop.

 ------

-### <br>Multilayer Perceptron
+### Multilayer Perceptron

 A multilayer perceptron is a neural network connecting multiple layers in a directed graph, which means that the signal path through the nodes only goes one way.
 Each node, apart from the input nodes, has a nonlinear activation function.
 An MLP uses backpropagation as a supervised learning technique.
 Since there are multiple layers of neurons, MLP is a deep learning technique.